 Lorne is made for lunches.
 Stop at one of the fresh fish and chips shops along Main Street or its most famous burger joint – Bottle of Milk.
 Otherwise, check out our full list of places to eat and drink in Lorne.

 If you are keen to work up an appetite then there are a couple of easy to reach surf breaks out front.
 Since Louttit Bay is fairly protected from the open ocean this is a great place to learn to surf.
 However, if swimming is more your style you can do that here too.

-Or head inland for 9 km to reach Erskine Falls.
+Otherwise, head inland for 9 km to reach Erskine Falls.
 If it is not hot enough to shower at the foot of the Falls, you can admire this natural beauty from two lookout points.
 The upper lookout is a mere 5-minute walk from the car park and the lower viewpoint is accessed by descending 240 steps to the foot of the falls.

 After lunch head to Lorne Pier and walk the length of it.
 Spot fishermen reeling in their catch and enjoy the ocean views.